iai-group/SciNUP/README.md

 ## Evaluation

-To run the evaluation and generate the numbers shown in the table above, `trec_eval` library is used and it can be done by the following command:
+The `trec_eval` library is used to run the evaluation and generate the numbers shown in the table above using the following command:

 ```
 trec_eval -m recall.100 -m map -m recip_rank -m ndcg_cut.10 data/retrieval_results/ground_truth_qrels.txt PATH_TO_DESIRED_RUNFILE